alobley/United-Library/readme.md

 ## The United Library
-This is a C/C++ library that allows C syntax to remain consistent across multiple compilers and C standards, from ANSI C onwards.
+This is a C/C++ library that allows C syntax to remain consistent across multiple compilers and C standards, from C89 onwards.
 Just add united.h to your C project and follow its syntax rules to make C code that can run on almost all used compilers, including C++ compilers!

 ## Syntax